 To make things worse, natural resources on Barbados are limited.
 For example, water in Barbados is scarce; there are no significant rivers or lakes to provide fresh water so it is pumped upward from underground sources.
 Electrical power is expensive, with power costing more than other areas in the Caribbean region.
 This lack of power raises the cost of doing business on Barbados.

 To offset its lack of resources, the Barbados government also recently entertained the idea of a constructing a facility to convert waste to energy.
 The project met public opposition and Barbados continues to look for alternate waste management solutions.

 Crop Over Festival Provides Motivation for Environmental Sustainability

-Sustainability is definitely in the island’s best interest, with climate change affecting Barbados rain patterns and causing temperatures and seas to rise.
-To preserve its environment for future generations, Barbados has adopted sustainability in five ways.
+Sustainability is definitely in the island’s best interest, with climate change affecting Barbado’s rain patterns and causing temperatures and seas to rise.
+Barbados has adopted sustainability in five ways to preserve its environment for future generations.

 Consumers in Barbados have saved money with solar technology since the 1970s.
 The island has the 5th highest number of solar water heaters per capita, which has saved Barbadians 130 million in U.S. dollars over the decades.

 Barbados also has one of the only solar-powered desalination plants in the region.
 In time, this plant will be increasingly important as it only provides 30% of the island’s water needs.

 Over 2,500 homes have already installed solar power.
 Local renewable energy companies such as Williams Solar see the opportunity in installing for both small and large businesses, so that no one is left behind in a sun-powered revolution.

 In addition, 100% off-grid renewable energy entertainment events may be a thing soon in Barbados.
 Crop Over event organizers have reduced energy costs by hosting solar-powered day parties as opposed to electricity-guzzling night events.